ipmess/exercies/GRE/GRE.md

 In this exercise, we will configure a point-to-point GRE tunnel between two site.
 Before starting with the configuration, you can get an introduction to GRE from the [Generic routing encapsulation Wikipedia page](https://en.wikipedia.org/wiki/Generic_routing_encapsulation).

-## Setup
+## Step 0: Setup

 For our purposes, you must first setup the following network:

 ![Network Topology](./images/GRE.underlay.svg)

-Note that PC1 should not be able to ping PC2.
-TO be more precise, there should not be any routes to the 10.0.0.0/24 or 10.0.1.0/24 subnets in either the R3, nor the R4 routers.
+At the end, PC1 should not be able to ping PC2, but there should not be any routes to the 10.0.0.0/24 or 10.0.1.0/24 subnets in either the R3, nor the R4 routers.

+The R3 and R4 routers represent Internet routers.
+Internet routers will not accept RFC 1918 subnets, and they will not route packets destined to any destination in the 10.0.0.0/8 network.
+To simulate this Internet behavior , do not advertise the internal subnets (10.0.0.0/24 and 10.0.1.0/24) to R3 or R4.

 You should also enable OSPF between R1, R3, R4, and R2, but do not advertise the 10.0.0.0/24 or 10.0.1.0/24 subnets into OSPF.

-To verify that everything is operational, you should be able to ping 15.7.8.1 (R1's IP address) from R2, sourced from the 8.4.2.2 (R2's IP address).
+To verify that the initial setup is operational, you should be able to ping 15.7.8.1 (R1's IP address) from R2, sourced from the 8.4.2.2 (R2's IP address).

-## The Tunnel
+## Step 1: The Tunnel

 Now you must setup a tunnel between R1 and R2.
 The tunnel will be part of the internal, private address space.
 Configure a GRE tunnel between R1 and R2, as shown below:

 ![GRE tunnel Topology](./images/GRE-topo.svg)

-At the end, you should be alble to ping R1's tunnel interface (10.1.12.1) from R2.
+At the end, you should be able to ping R1's tunnel interface (10.1.12.1) from R2, and vice versa.
 PC1 should not be able to ping PC2, yet.

 ### Routing though the tunnel